 Highclere Castle has 300 windows.
 That’s good for increasing daylighting for the interior, but bad for sealing in heat.
 So let’s change out that old, handmade, single-pane glass for modern double-pane windows.

-Cost: According to the Cost vs. Value Report from Remodeling magazine, replacing an old window with a new energy-efficient, wood replacement window costs a national average of $1,899.
-We’re using the “upscale” cost factor rather than the “mid-range” because, well, it’s Downton Abbey!
+Cost: According to the “2015 Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS®, replacing an old window with a new energy-efficient, wood replacement window has a national median cost of $962.
+We’re using more expensive wood windows rather than vinyl because, well, it’s Downton Abbey!

 No. of windows: 300

-Energy savings: According to the energy calculator at England’s Glass and Glazing Federation, the castle would save $274 (that’s £169 for you true fans) per window per year, or a whopping $82,200!
+Energy savings: According to the energy calculator at England’s Glass and Glazing Federation, the castle would save $17 (that’s £11 for you true fans) per window per year, or $5,100 annually.

-Those windows will pay for themselves in just 7 years.
-Your welcome, Lord and Lady Grantham.
+Those windows will pay for themselves in 57 years, or about the time for Lord and Lady Grantham’s great-great grandchildren will inherit the estate.

 Changing the fireplaces to fireplace inserts